3.2 Administration and governance

 - Trade unions and the Chamber of Employees form the main non-public actors in the regulation and implementation of policies in the field of youth employment and entrepreneurship.
 Membership in trade unions is voluntary, but for the Chamber of Employees, it is mandatory for all employees or pensioners, excluding civil servants or public sector employees.
 Trade unions and political parties have youth departments/sections where young people can be involved and represent their interests (see 5.3 Youth representation bodies).

 - In addition to its traditional role as a professional chamber, the Chamber of Employees informs employees and pensioners about economic and social developments (inflation, wage costs, etc.).
 Through its training body, the Luxembourg Lifelong Learning Centre, it also plays an important role in providing training for young professionals, adults, lifelong learning and socio-economic training for staff representatives in businesses.

 - Regional or local authorities are not directly involved in the development of policies in the field of youth employment and entrepreneurship.
-However the Association of Luxembourg Cities and Municipalities (Syvicol; Syndicat des Villes et Communes Luxembourgeoises), which is composed of local representatives, promotes the interets of the cities and municipalities.
+However the Association of Luxembourg Cities and Municipalities (Syvicol; Syndicat des Villes et Communes Luxembourgeoises), which is composed of local representatives, promotes the interests of the cities and municipalities.
 It gives opinions concerning draft legislation which have an impact at local level.

-The governance approach to youth employment and entrepreneurship is characterised by the cross-sectorial cooperation between ministries, departments and state or non-state agencies.
+The governance approach to youth employment and entrepreneurship is characterised by the cross-sectoral cooperation between ministries, departments and state or non-state agencies.
 The interdepartmental committee, which is composed of representatives of different governmental departments, is an important body involved in policy-making in the field of employment and entrepreneurship (see: 1.4 Youth policy decision-making).